Lmnorrell99/C3/README.md

 ## A Note on JDKs ##
 This project has been designed to run with Java 8.
 Run on another JDK at your own risk :)

+Strategy:
+Use lots of inheritance with many classes
+Continue to call classes that were not needed
+Used stringbuilders in a loop to make runtime higher Encode and Decode the string
+Adding conditional statements to make sure the ascii number is correct Use a random generator within for a loop to match ascii Use lots of functions to build chars to strings and make strings into char arrays

+Done differently given more time:
+Create more unnecessary classes
+Receive input from user
+Make the user have to beat games and make correct guesses in order for “Hello, World” to be printed

+One thing learned:
+Coding badly is easier than we expected.